- ERP centric strategy is a serious medical condition.

 Offering a Helping Hand for the Afflicted

-I have studied ECS for a long time now and having seen the effects up close and personal.
-At first, I used just to scratch my head, but now I see it’s a real medical condition.
+I have studied ECS for a long time now and have seen the effects up close and personal.
+At first, I used to scratch my head, but now I see it’s a real medical condition.

 While not a physician, I have still successfully shown CIOs in companies that they can use point solutions to enhance their enterprise software categories, and that they don’t have to feel shameful about not “getting more out of the ERP system.”

 I also have a book titled The Real Story Behind ERP: Separating Fact from Fiction.
 This book can help stop ECS in its tracks, and it explains the entire history of ERP marketing, and then what happened in reality, and paradoxically how no one who said all the things that were used to sell ERP felt guilty afterwards.